South Carolina General Assembly

 (d) promulgation of administrative regulations.

-(3) The chair of the committee must be elected by a majority vote of the committee members and must preside over meetings.
-Meetings must be held annually at a time and location designated by the chair.
-Additional meetings may be held at the call of the chair or upon the written request of three committee members.
+(3) The chair of the board must be elected by a majority vote of the board members and must preside over meetings.
+Meetings must be held biennially.
+Additional meetings may be held at the call of the chair or upon the written request of three board members.

 (4) Initial appointments must be for staggered terms.
 Two members shall serve a three-year term, two members shall serve a two-year term, and one member shall serve a one-year term.

-(a) Initial members shall serve without a license until licenses become available.
+(a) Initial genetic counselor members shall serve without a license until licenses become available.

-(b) Initial members must be ABGC-certified for a minimum of five years.
+(b) Initial genetic counselor members must be ABGC certified for a minimum of five years.

-(5) A member of the committee is entitled to per diem, subsistence, and mileage as provided by law for members of state boards, committees, and commissions.
+(5) Members of the board are entitled to per diem, subsistence, and mileage as provided by law for members of state boards, committees, and commissions.

-(6) A committee member may be removed by the board for good cause or if he misses two consecutive committee meetings without good cause.
+(6) A board member may be removed by the Governor for good cause or if he misses two consecutive committee meetings without good cause.

 (7) Upon the death, resignation, or removal of any member, the vacancy for the unexpired term must be filled by the Governor.